 1P - Station 1P is the furthest upstream monitoring location on Parkerson Mill Creek (Lem Morrison Road).
-The 2011 minimum, maximum, average, and median turbidity values were greater than those observed in 2010.
-These increases were likely associated with an increase in construction and development upstream from this monitoring station.
-Construction and development sites most closely associated with this station during the 2011 calendar year were The Grove (apartment/condo housing development) and various projects on the campus of Auburn University.
+Annual turbidity results at 1P indicated a median value of 8.53 NTU for the 2012 monitoring year.
+This is a 1.07 NTU decrease from the 2011 monitoring year median and a 4.33 NTU increase from the 2010 monitoring year.
+The increase in the median between 2010 and 2011 was likely associated with an increase in construction and development activities upstream from this monitoring station.
+Many of these sites were completed and/or stabilized during 2012.
+Construction and development sites most closely associated with this station during the 2012 calendar year were The Grove (apartment/condo housing development) and various projects on the campus of Auburn University.

-2P - Station 2P is located at the eastern most W. Longleaf Dr. crossing.
-As with Station 1P, the 2011 minimum, maximum, average, and median turbidity values at Station 2P were greater than those observed in 2010.
-Construction and development sites most closely associated with this station during the 2011 calendar year were all those contributing to Stations 1P and 5P.
+2P - Station 2P is located at the eastern most W. Longleaf Drive crossing.
+Annual turbidity results at 2P indicated a median value of 6.79 NTU for the 2012 monitoring year.
+This is a 0.19 NTU increase from the 2011 monitoring year median and a 1.39 NTU increase from the 2010 monitoring year.
+Construction and development sites most closely associated with this station during the 2012 calendar year were all those contributing to Stations 1P and 5P.